ValentinChabrierZenika/Forges_projectV/README.md

 Here is how to setup and add a model to the platform.

- ### 1. Add your data sources to the prepare data module
+ ### 1. Add your data sources to the "prepare data" module

 Open prepare_data repository, and edit, ```prepare_data.py``` to add your data sources.

-> For more informations about how to implement these scripts, read repository [README](https://github.com/ValentinChabrierZenika/prepare_data_projectV/blob/master/README.md)
+> For more information on how to implement these scripts, read repository [README](https://github.com/ValentinChabrierZenika/prepare_data_projectV/blob/master/README.md)
 Push changes.

-### 2. Add your model to the ml_model module
+### 2. Add your model to the "ml_model" module
 To add a model you need to create a new branch in ml_model repository from master.
-You going to have a template to add your model.
-There is a Jenkinsfile (you don't need to modify it generally) and ```train.py``` script.
+You're going to have a template to add your model.
+There is a Jenkinsfile (you usually don't need to modify it) and ```train.py``` script.
-By default ```train.py``` script execute jupyter notebook named ```model.ipynb```.
+By default ```train.py``` script executes the jupyter notebook named ```model.ipynb```.
-You just need to copy your notebook's model in this repo and push.
+You just need to copy your notebook's model in this repo and push it.
 You can add as many models as you want.

-> For more informations about how implement your notebook, read the
+> For more information on how to implement your notebook, read the
 > repository [README](https://github.com/ValentinChabrierZenika/ml_model_projectV/blob/master/README.md).

-### 3. Choose your evaluation metric in the test and evaluation module
+### 3. Choose your evaluation metric in the "test and evaluation" module

-Go into test_and_evalutation module.
+Go into the test_and_evalutation module.
-There is two script :
+There are two scripts :

- - ```evaluate_model.py``` → Calculate metrics on trained model.
+ - ```evaluate_model.py``` → Calculates metrics on trained model.
-- ```compare_models.py``` → Compare each model to each other.
+- ```compare_models.py``` → Compares each model to each other.

+You'll need to modify them to choose the right evaluation metrics for you.

-> For more informations about how to implement these scripts, read repository [README](https://github.com/ValentinChabrierZenika/test_and_evaluation/blob/master/README.md).
+> For more information on how to implement these scripts, read repository [README](https://github.com/ValentinChabrierZenika/test_and_evaluation/blob/master/README.md).

 ### 4. Compare your model with production model

-Go into production_deployment repository.
+Go into the production_deployment repository.

-By default deployment of production model is into artifactory repo named `ml_model_repo`
+By default, deployment of the production model is into artifactory repo named `ml_model_repo`

-If you want to change comparison metric or deployment method, you must modify `compare_with_prod.py` script.
+If you want to change comparison metric or deployment method, you need to modify the `compare_with_prod.py` script.

-> For more informations about how to implement that script, read repository [README](https://github.com/ValentinChabrierZenika/production_deployment/blob/master/README.md)
+> For more information on how to implement that script, read repository [README](https://github.com/ValentinChabrierZenika/production_deployment/blob/master/README.md)

 ### 5. (Optional) Search best Hyperparameters

-The platform has a module to help the user to search hyperparameters values for a choosen estimator.
+The platform has a module to help the user search for hyperparameters values, for a choosen estimator.
-You just have to create a branch from master with the same name as the corresponding model, and fill `config.json` file.
+You just have to create a branch from master with the same name as the corresponding model, and fill the `config.json` file.

-> For more informations about how to use the module, read repository [README](https://github.com/ValentinChabrierZenika/search_best_hyperparameters_projectV/blob/master/README.md).
+> For more information on how to use the module, read repository [README](https://github.com/ValentinChabrierZenika/search_best_hyperparameters_projectV/blob/master/README.md).